OfficeDev/office-js-docs-pr/docs/excel/performance.md

 ## Minimize the number of sync() calls

-In the Excel JavaScript API, ```sync()``` is the only asynchronous operation, and it can be slow under some circumstances, especially for Excel Online.
+In the Excel JavaScript API, ```sync()``` is the only asynchronous operation, and it can be slow under some circumstances, especially for Excel.
 To optimize performance, minimize the number of calls to ```sync()``` by queueing up as many changes as possible before calling it.

 See [Core Concepts - sync()](excel-add-ins-core-concepts.md#sync) for code samples that follow this practice.